philpw99/Stash_Helper/README.md

+#Notice: Chrome and Edge users.
+If Chrome or Edge crashed before, it might still run in the background.
+If you launch Stash Helper in default profile mode, you might get a "Http 500" error and the program will close down.
+To fix it, you just need to run Task Manager and end all the chrome and Edge remaining in the memory.

 # Notice: stash v17 compatibility
 Because v17 is using a very different file structure, my Stash_Helper 2.3.12 and below will not work properly with it.
 To use v17 with Stash_Helper, you need Stash_Helper v2.4.1 and above. <p>